yzy1996/Artificial-Intelligence/1-Machine-Learning/1-Generative-Models/GAN/README.md

 **Facing problem**

-> - mode collapse: the generator can only learn some limited patterns from the large-scale target datasets, or assigns all of its probability mass to a small region in the space.
+> - mode collapse: diversity the generator can only learn some limited patterns from the large-scale target datasets, or assigns all of its probability mass to a small region in the space.
 > - vanishing gradient: